Build Status Documentation License: MIT

 The workflows and tasks in this repository should require minimal set-up and configuration before you're ready to run.
 You don't even need to clone the repo!
 The bare minimum requirements are a locally installed WDL runner and an internet connection.

 Most WDL runners are capable of running a WDL file from a URL.
 This is how we most commonly execute our workflows and tasks.
-The below command could be used to submit a run of our rnaseq-standard workflow using miniwdl
+The below command is a mock example of of what could be used to submit a run of our rnaseq-standard workflow using miniwdl:

 miniwdl run --verbose --input inputs.json https://raw.githubusercontent.com/stjudecloud/workflows/rnaseq-standard/v3.0.1/workflows/rnaseq/rnaseq-standard.wdl